First French War of Religion (1562–1563): Seizure of Orléans

 It happened that the national synod of the Protestant church was meeting in Orléans on 25 April.
-It declared that the royal family was in fact hostage of the 'Triumvirate', and that Condé was the protector of the crown.
+It declared that the royal family was in fact a hostage of the "Triumvirate", and that Condé was the protector of the crown.
 Condé was established by this synod as the protector of the Protestant church in France.
 Despite the feverish political atmosphere that surrounded the synod, the body itself was largely cautious and conservative in its pronouncements, cautioning churches against making their own ordonnances, a prerogative that belonged to the magistrate.

 Condé issued a manifesto for his rebellion on 8 April.
 He justified his decision to assume arms and called for military aid.
 He outlined that as a prince du sang it was his duty to protect the consultative decision-making processes of the kingdom, and that this same status gave him a natural right to defend the king's subjects against those who might try to oppress them with violence.
-Largely political in character, it is possible Condé was hoping moderate Catholics, likewise outraged by Wassy would rally to his banner.
-Condé accused the 'Triumvirs' of holding his brother Navarre in captivity.
+Largely political in character, it is possible Condé was hoping moderate Catholics, likewise outraged by Wassy, would rally to his banner.
+Condé accused the "Triumvirate" of holding his brother Navarre in captivity.
 The manifesto echoed that produced for the conspiracy of Amboise, though now with the open backing of a prince du sang providing it significantly more weight.
 He was joined in Orléans by the Protestant preacher de Bèze who wrote to the queen of Navarre expressing his disapproval at the rash of Protestant iconoclasm and tomb breaking that some radical Protestants were engaged in during these months (among them Protestants in Vendôme where Navarre was staying who ransacked the graves of the Bourbon-Vendôme ducs.)
 The queen of Navarre's complicity in the sacking of the churches is a matter of dispute.